FAQ Pads

 Can I wear reusable pads when swimming?

 Unfortunately, no. Just like sanitary pads, reusable pads will absorb the water, making them ineffective for period protection.
-However, we recommend trying out Femi.eko’s menstrual cup, which always offers full protection and a stress-free period, while you enjoy a day at the sauna, beach, or spa, offering up to 12 hours protection.
+However, we recommend trying out Femi.eko’s menstrual cup or menstrual disc which always offers full protection and a stress-free period, while you enjoy a day at the sauna, beach, or spa, it provides up to 12 hours protection.

 How do I wash reusable pads?

-Blood is a strong stainer, so you should always remember to use cold water at first, whatever you must wash a pad or period underwear or just a spot from the sheet.
-Just soak the pads before washing in cold water, or you can leave the cold water to flow on the blood stain, while rubbing it with your hands (particularly if there’s any dried blood on the pads).
-After this, just wash it normally in the washing machine or by hand.
+Blood is a strong dye, so always remember to use cold water first, whether you need to wash a pad, period underwear, or just a stain on the sheet.
+Soak the pads in cold water before washing, or let the cold water flow onto the blood stain while you rub it with your hands (especially if there is dried blood on the pad).
+Then wash them normally in the washing machine or by hand.
 Some people even boil their reusable pads.

-If you choose to hand wash the pads, you’ll probably want to pre-soak the pads to make washing easier, then rub it with warm water and underwear detergent or normal detergent, then just rinse in cold water, until water runs clear.
+If you choose to hand wash, you should soak the pads to make washing easier.
+Then rub them with warm water and underwear detergent or regular laundry detergent and rinse them in cold water until the water runs clear.

-We recommend avoiding fabric softeners because they can make fabrics less absorbent.
-It’s not recommended to bleach pads either because it can break down the material and interfere with absorbency, but also can be transferred to your skin
+We recommend avoiding fabric softeners, as they can affect the absorbency of the fabrics.
+It is also not recommended to bleach pads, as this can degrade the material and affect the absorbency, but can also be transferred to your skin

-You can air dry pads in the machine, but don’t use high heat or full power tumble, just like with any item that’s air dried, the pads might feel slightly stiff at first.
+You can air dry the pads in the machine, but do not use high heat or a full power dryer.
+As with any air-dried item, the pads may feel a little stiff at first.

-Sunlight can kill any lingering bacteria and help stains fade, but some the sun can bleach out the colours of your pads or damage waterproof backing materials, if left for extended periods in sun exposure or high heat.
+Sunlight can kill remaining bacteria and fade stains.
+However, the sun can fade the colors of your pads or damage the waterproof backing materials if you expose them to the sun or high heat for extended periods of time.

-After washing, always stretch the pad so it gets the original shape.
+Always stretch the pad after washing so that it retains its original shape.

 Do not iron!
 Do not use perfume or chemicals!